Oracle Cards Vs. Tarot Cards – What’s the Difference Between Oracle Cards & Tarot Cards?!

 If you’re curious about dipping your toes into the world of Oracle Cards, or going deeper on your Oracle Card journey with a new deck, I created an Ultimate Guide to my Oracle Cards, where I introduce my favorite decks, why I created them, and what they’re best used for.

 When choosing a deck, a few good pointers are:

 - Do you vibe with the author?

 - Do you feel your values align with the authors?

 - What level of expertise and background does the author have?

-My current passion is creating oracle cards and I am blessed to have a fantastic publisher at Hay House Inc. who gives me the opportunity to make them and an amazing artist that works with me on every deck.
-I am also blessed to feel prolific when it comes to creating and channeling oracle card decks for specifically divination purpose
+My current passion is creating Oracle Cards and I am blessed to have a fantastic publisher at Hay House Inc. who gives me the opportunity to make them and an amazing artist that works with me on every deck.
+I am also blessed to feel prolific when it comes to creating and channeling oracle card decks for specifically divination purposes.

 I love the tarot too, especially because they were the first tool I learned.

 And neither is better or worse – they are just different.

 No matter which Oracle Card deck or tarot deck you find that resonates with you, remember that they are a tool to help you connect to a chatty Universe.
 And, as I always say, when you open your connection to the Universe anything is possible!